Ambo-Studio/Cimple/README.md

 Support
 ==
+Find the support site here - http://gazunga.net
-The system is developed by Frederick Eggertsen
+The system is developed by Frederick Eggertsen, AspIT Midtjylland.